Formal Security Analysis on dBFT Protocol of NEO: Introduction

 \section{Introduction}

-NEO \cite{NeoWP}\cite{Neo18} becomes one of the famous blockchain platforms prevailing in the world since 2017.
-At the same time, NEO has been the earliest and the longest everlasting public chain platform in China\footnote{https: //coinmarketcap.com/zh/currencies/neo/historical-data/}.
-At the time of witting, the market capitalization of NEO reaches around 0.78 billion USD.
-The thousandfold return rate has created a myth among the blockchain industry, which made it the top one in China.
-As an open-source, community-driven platform, NEO provides a friendly environment for developers to realize digital projects.
-A matured ecology with varieties of decentralized applications (Dapps) has been established, covering Games, Lotteries, Wallets, and Exchanges.
-Developers across the world are active, grouping one of the largest communities following Ethereum \cite{Eth14}.
-Furthermore, aiming at providing a smart economy system on top of the distributed network, NEO has developed a complete architecture that covers both basic-layer components like consensus mechanism or P2P network, and upper-layer components such as NeoX, NeoFS, NeoQS \cite{NeoWP}\cite{Neo18}.
-In this paper, we focus on its basic-layer consensus protocol, the delegated Byzantine Failure Tolerance (dBFT).
-The protocol has been later applied to many systems.
-For instance, the Ontology platform (ONT) \cite{Ont18} adopted dBFT as its one of the pluggable consensus mechanisms.
+NEO \cite{NeoWP}\cite{Neo18} has become one of the famous blockchain platforms \cite{ferrag2018blockchain}\cite{dai2019blockchain} prevailing in the world since 2017.
+At the same time, NEO was the earliest and the longest everlasting public chain platform in China\footnote{https: //coinmarketcap.com/zh/currencies/neo/historical-data/}.
+The market capitalization of NEO, at the time of witting, reached around 0.78 billion USD.
+As an open-source, community-driven platform, NEO provides a developer-friendly environment to realize digital projects.
+A matured ecology with varieties of decentralized applications (DApps) has been established, covering Games, Lotteries, Wallets, and Exchanges.
+Developers across the world are active, forming one of the largest communities following Ethereum \cite{Eth14}.
+Furthermore, aiming at providing a smart economy system on the top of distributed networks, NEO has developed a complete architecture from basic components including its consensus mechanism and P2P networks, to upper-layer components such as NeoX, NeoFS, NeoQS \cite{NeoWP}\cite{Neo18}.
+In this paper, we focus on its underlying consensus protocol, the delegated Byzantine Failure Tolerance (dBFT).